Multiple GST Registration in Different States

 37 West Bengal 19

-Now, we can say that the state code will bring a change in the GSTIN awarded by the GST Authority to its applicants.
+Now, we can say that the state code will change the GSTIN issued by the GST Authority to its applicants.
 This is done despite the business entities holding the same PAN and branches being opened in different states.
 For this reason, the business should have a physical presence in such a state.
 Mere transactions or supply of goods or services or both by the person in different states shall not account for the business or supply in various states.
-This is because the entity does not have any physical presence or an office or outlet set up in such a state to run its operations or make supplies.
+This is because the entity does not have any physical presence, office, or outlet in such a state to run its operations or make supplies.

 Say XYZ Ltd. is trading in furniture goods and has an outlet in Pune, Maharashtra.
-XYZ Ltd. was approached by Mr A, who is located in Bangalore, Karnataka, to purchase some exquisite furniture for his Bangalore home.
+XYZ Ltd. was approached by Mr A, based in Bangalore, Karnataka, to purchase exquisite furniture for his home in Bangalore.
 XYZ Ltd. is delivering the same for Mr A at his house in Bangalore.
 This does not require XYZ Ltd. to register in Karnataka state, as there is no physical presence, outlet, or office setup by XYZ Ltd. there, making them ineligible for registration in a different state.

 About author